Jim Duggan

-James Edward Duggan Jr. (born January 14, 1954), better known by his ring name "Hacksaw" Jim Duggan, is an American retired professional wrestler.
-He is signed to WWE on a Legends contract.
-His best-known character is that of an American patriot, which sees him use a 2x4 length of wood as a weapon, the battle cry "Hooo!" and the U-S-A! cheer.
+James Edward Duggan Jr. (born January 14, 1954), better known by his ring name "Hacksaw" Jim Duggan, is an American semi-retired professional wrestler.
+He is best known for his time in World Wrestling Federation (now WWE), where he won the first Royal Rumble match in 1988.
+In 2011 he was inducted into the WWE Hall of Fame.

-In the World Wrestling Federation (WWF, now known as WWE), Duggan was the winner of the first ever Royal Rumble match in 1988 and in World Championship Wrestling (WCW), he was a one time United States Heavyweight Champion and a one time (and the final) World Television Champion.
-In wrestling, he is a one time world champion having won the IWA World Heavyweight Championship.
-Duggan was inducted into the WWE Hall of Fame in 2011.
+In World Championship Wrestling (WCW), he was a United States Heavyweight Champion and the final World Television Champion.
+In 2004, he won and promptly vacated the IWA World Heavyweight Championship in Tokyo, making him a one time wrestling world champion.

 Early life and career

-Duggan grew up in Glens Falls, New York, where he became a star athlete in high school.
-Duggan is of English and Scottish ancestry.
-He was raised Presbyterian.
-His father was the Chief of police for the City of Glens Falls.
 Duggan was a letterman in football, track, wrestling, and basketball.
 In wrestling, Duggan won the New York State High School wrestling championship, unlimited weight class division – the first wrestler from Glens Falls to do so.

 Upon graduating from high school, he was recruited by Ohio State University, but would instead choose to play football at Southern Methodist University (SMU), where he was eventually voted team captain.
 Duggan earned his bachelor's degree in applied plant biology.
 After college, Duggan was signed by the Atlanta Falcons of the National Football League, but was released after being plagued by knee injuries.

 Professional wrestling career

 Early career (1979–1982)

 Duggan broke into professional wrestling thanks in large part to wrestler Fritz Von Erich.
 The two met while Duggan was on a recruiting trip to SMU.
 Duggan's first professional match was in 1979 against Gino Hernandez.
 Duggan began his career as a villain.
 Training at the Sportatorium in Dallas, Texas as well as with Samoan wrestling promoter Peter Maivia, Duggan gained the attention of Vince McMahon, Sr. and the World Wrestling Federation (WWF).

 After a brief stint with the WWF, Duggan began to work regularly for Georgia Championship Wrestling.
 During this time, Duggan was known by two in-ring aliases: in the Contiguous United States as "Big" Jim Duggan and in Hawaii as The Convict, a masked wrestler.
-After wrestling for a Birmingham, Alabama-based promotion, Duggan began wrestling in a promotion based in San Antonio, Texas where he adopted his well-known "Hacksaw" nickname.
+After wrestling for a Birmingham, Alabama-based promotion, Duggan began wrestling in Southwest Championship Wrestling based in San Antonio, Texas where he adopted his well-known "Hacksaw" nickname.